idushroff/DataCampProjects2025/README.md

 Project 3: Finding Exchange Rates for International Sales (Not Started)
 - Using the VAT Comply API to fetch exchange rates for USD, convert non-USD transactions to USD, and calculate total sales for a given date (January 21st, 2024).

+Project 4: Product Management - Market Analysis (Not Started)
+- Do a market analysis to understand how to place digital fitness products in Singapore.

+Project 5:
 ---

 ## 📂 Pycharm Project Structure